 The benefit of colloidal silver is that it kills pathogens like bacteria, viruses, and fungi in dogs.
 To make things simpler, let’s review some popular colloidal silver uses in dogs below.

 Colloidal Silver for Dog Eye Infections.
 Colloidal silver can be used to treat eye problems in dogs, such as inflammation and infection.
-It is painless so that colloidal silver drops can be applied directly to your dog’s eyes.
+It is painless, so colloidal silver drops can be applied directly to your dog’s eyes.

 Colloidal Silver for Dog Yeast Infection.
-Topically applied colloidal silver can be used for yeast infections such as ringworm in dogs.
-It has a soothing effect that will calm the infection and the ability stimulate tissues renewal.
+Topically applied colloidal silver can be used for fungal infections such as ringworm in dogs.
+It has a soothing effect that will calm the infection and ability to stimulate tissue renewal.